Bash Script Coding Rules

 Note though that variables are replaced before the content is written into the document, so if you want to use an actual variable in the document, you need to escape its

-sign.
+$sign.
 Furthermore, you'll need to escape backticks.#!/bin/bash set -e set -u <<EOF ssh remote-host.somewhere.com /bin/bash -e -u MYHOSTNAME="\`hostname --fqdn\`" echo "Oh hai, my name is \$MYHOSTNAME!"
 EOF

 If you're not sure what I mean, try this script with a simple

-and you'll see.
+$instead of\$and you'll see.
 Keep line length reasonable.
 I'm not saying it has to be 80 chars, but you should definitely manage to stay within 140.

 Example